TheMaster1127/HTH/README.md

 ; We will go the label
 gosub, Label1

-; We put return in lowercase to stop the code executing after otherwise; otherwise, it will go to the label twice. return
+; We put return in lowercase to stop the code executing after the gosub otherwise it will go to the label twice. return
 Label1:
 MsgBox, we are in Label1